-If you're happy to keep things simple, click Apply to save your work, and you're done!
+If you're happy to keep things simple, click Save, and you're done!

 If your criteria needs to be more complex, click the + button to add extra parts to the conditions, which can be in addition to (AND) or instead of (OR).
-Don't forget to click Apply and save what you've done!
+Don't forget to click Save!